dreulavelle/PTT/README.md

 ## Built-in Transformers

-parsett comes with several built-in transformers to manipulate the extracted data.
-These include:
+The `parsett` library offers a variety of built-in transformers to help you manipulate and standardize the extracted data.
+Here’s a rundown of the available transformers:

-- `none`: Returns the input value without any transformation.
+- `none`: Leaves the input value unchanged.
-- `value`: Replaces the input value with a predefined value.
+- `value`: Substitutes the input value with a predefined value.
-- `integer`: Converts the input value to an integer.
+- `integer`: Converts the input value into an integer.
-- `boolean`: Returns `True` for any input.
+- `boolean`: Returns `True` if the input value is truthy, otherwise `False`.
-- `lowercase`: Converts the input value to lowercase.
+- `lowercase`: Transforms the input value to lowercase.
-- `uppercase`: Converts the input value to uppercase.
+- `uppercase`: Transforms the input value to uppercase.
-- `date`: Parses dates using specified format(s).
+- `date`: Parses and formats dates according to specified format(s).
-- `range_func`: Parses a range of numbers from the input string.
+- `range_func`: Extracts and parses a range of numbers from the input string.
-- `year_range`: Parses a range of years from the input string.
+- `year_range`: Extracts and parses a range of years from the input string.
-- `array`: Wraps the input value in a list.
+- `array`: Encapsulates the input value within a list.
-- `uniq_concat`: Appends unique values to a list.
+- `uniq_concat`: Appends unique values to an existing list.
+- `transform_resolution`: Standardizes resolution values to a consistent format.

 ### Example Usage of Transformers